CATHERINE KARNOW PHOTOGRAPHY WORKSHOPS

 These workshops are carefully built at a very high level, with a strong commitment to excellence.

-We work with exceptional people — local experts, interpreters, and collaborators who are the best of the best.
+We work with exceptional people — local experts, interpreters, artisans, and collaborators who are among the very best at what they do.

 Groups are small, which allows for real teaching and plenty of individual attention.